Xenonym/klook-taipei-pass-calculator/README.md

 # Klook Pass Taipei Calculator

-A simple website to help you calculate the best deal you can get for the [Klook Taipei Pass](https://www.klook.com/activity/78618-taipei-attractions-pass).
+A simple website to help you calculate the best deal you can get for the [Klook Pass Taipei](https://www.klook.com/activity/78618-taipei-attractions-pass).

 [Use the calculator!](https://xenonym.github.io/klook-taipei-pass-calculator)